 It is inevitable that we will come into contact with people who are vulnerable and not able to make informed decisions about their giving.
 This document outlines how we take all reasonable care to identify supporters who may be vulnerable, and what action we take if we suspect a person is vulnerable.

-The Code of Fundraising Practice states in Section 1.0 Key Principles and Behaviours that:
+The Code of Fundraising Practice states in Section 1.
+Behaviour when fundraising:

-“Fundraisers MUST NOT exploit the credulity, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any point in time.”
+1.3.8 You must not exploit the trust, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any time.

 PET fundraising practice abides by the four key principles of ‘Treating Donors Fairly’ (page 5), namely:

-Accountable: Take responsibility for your actions, ensuring that your fundraising is carried out in line with the Code of Fundraising Practice.
-Consider what processes and procedures your charity may need in place to ensure this happens and that the needs of people in vulnerable circumstances are met.
+iv) Accountable: Take responsibility for your actions, ensuring that your fundraising is carried out in line with the Code of Fundraising Practice.
+Consider what processes and procedures your charity may need in place to ensure this happens and that the needs of people in vulnerable circumstances are met.”

 As stated in ‘Treating Donors Fairly’, all individuals may, at some stage in their life, be considered vulnerable or require additional care and support, depending on their own personal circumstances, health, bereavements, life events and more.
 An individual who may need additional care and support, or may be considered to be in a vulnerable circumstance, can still have capacity to choose to donate to a charity.

 It is the context and circumstances in which the individual may be at the time of making a decision about whether to donate that are relevant.
 For example, a recently bereaved person may need additional support, but this may change as time progresses.
 At the time of bereavement they could still have the capacity to make a donation, but might need additional support to help them make their decision.